intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 You must install the Intel® XDK on the Intel® IoT Gateway, by following the directions on the above link, under the section "Connecting to the Intel® XDK".

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101\* (branded Genuino 101\* outside the U.S.) board needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino 101\* (branded Genuino 101\* outside the U.S.) board.

-You will also need to configure the `config.json` in the example to use the Arduino\*/Genuino\* 101.
+You will also need to configure the `config.json` in the example to use the Arduino 101\* (branded Genuino 101\* outside the U.S.) board.
 See the section "Configuring the example" below.

 ## Configuring the example